Open-Wide/owsi-nuxeo-commons/README.md

 ## Licensing

-The contents of this repository, unless otherwise mentioned, is licensed under the [LGPL](http://www.gnu.org/copyleft/lesser.html).
+The contents of this repository, unless otherwise mentioned, are licensed under the [LGPL](http://www.gnu.org/copyleft/lesser.html).

 ## Links